It's hard to beat the excitement that comes from angel investing.

 A $500,000 investment from billionaire Peter Thiel (an angel investor) had raised the value of the young startup significantly.
 But Saverin's shares didn't increase in value.
 His ownership stake in Facebook had instantly dropped from 34% to just 0.03%, with Thiel and the other stakeholders now owning the rest.

-The real story is more complicated than that.
+The real story is a bit more complicated than that.
 But dilution is a real thing in the angel investing world.
-It's also not as scary as The Social Network made it out to be.

 Say an investor puts $250,000 into a $500,000 company.
 In many cases, the result will be that this investor now owns one-third of a $750,000 company.
-The company is more valuable, but the existing shareholders didn't see the value of their investments rise, and their ownership percentage has decreased.
+The company is now more valuable.
+Unfortunately, the existing shareholders didn't see the value of their investments rise, but instead, found that their ownership percentage has decreased.

-That doesn't sound fun.
-But it may actually be to your advantage.
-Dilution in this case doesn't reduce the dollar value of your shares, only the ownership percentage.
+This may sound terrible at first, but you can use dilution to your advantage.
+Dilution doesn’t necessarily reduce the dollar value of your shares, only the ownership percentage.
 It's better to own 1% of a company ready to break out than 2% of a company ready to collapse.
-And surges of capital like this are often a strong indication that you've picked a winner.
+Furthermore, surges of capital like this are often a strong indication that you've picked a winner.

-The key is to be certain up front about what your rights are regarding dilution.
+The key is knowing your rights regarding dilution.
+Pay attention to all the technical details laid out in the investment agreement.
 If your shares can only be diluted by the same percentage as the company's founders and everybody else, you probably don't need to worry.
-If it's possible for other shareholders to maintain their ownership percentage while diluting your shares into oblivion, on the other hand, that's a deal you want to stay far, far away from.
+However, you should stay away from agreements that allow other shareholders to maintain their ownership percentage while diluting your shares.

-Any rise in the value of your shares is unrealized gain until you sell those shares.
-And you can't spend an unrealized gain.
+The early $50,000 investments in Amazon could now be worth $8.5 billion.
+Unfortunately, any rise in the value of your shares is unrealized gain – you haven’t actually made any money – until you sell those shares.

-You want to bank at least some of the gains you make as an angel investor as you go.
-And that means you need an exit point, or a liquidity event, at which point you can trade your shares in the company for cash after you've made a sizeable return.
+Angel investors need to realize or bank at least some of their gains.
+This means that you need an exit point, or a liquidity event, where you can trade your shares in the company for cash after you've made a sizeable return.

 Another possible exit point is acquisition.

-If you pay attention to financial news, you'll see story after story of big conglomerates buying up young companies for billions of dollars.
-It may be because the conglomerate is actively expanding its portfolio, or it may be to eliminate competition.
-Either way, it's a potential big payday for you.
+If you pay attention to financial news, you'll see stories of big conglomerates buying up startup companies for billions of dollars.
+This buyout is a potential big payday for you.

 When you're choosing which startups to invest in, aim for companies that are likely to have an exit point within the next five years.
-That way, you're not waiting too long to bank your potential gains.
-And once you've been doing angel investing for a few years, you should have exit points occurring on a regular basis.
+This time frame guarantees that you won’t be waiting too long to bank your potential gains.
+And once you've become an angel investor for a few years, you should have exit points occurring on a regular basis, freeing up more funds for a new investment.

-With the basics of angel investing out of the way, there's only one thing left to do, and it's the most important step of all: pick the right companies to invest in.
+With the basics of angel investing out of the way, here’s the most crucial question: How do angel investors work to create huge gains with small investments?
+Pick the right companies to invest in.

-We also said that an angel investor doesn't have to hit a home run every time.
+It is absolutely critical to pick the right startups to invest in.
+Remember, angel investors don’t have to hit a home run every time.
 If even one company out of 10, or maybe even one out of 20, really takes off, that could easily be enough to make it fantastically profitable.

 But there's a world of difference between getting one out of 20 and getting zero out of 20.
 It's the difference between a successful angel investor and a complete failure.

-So picking a portfolio to ensure that you get that one startup – or two, or three – that takes off is absolutely critical.
+So, picking a portfolio to ensure that you get that one startup – or two, or three – that takes off can mean the difference between a successful angel investor and a complete failure.

 Thankfully, you don't have to do it alone.